 What a trip!

-Reviewed by TornadoNate 9 months ago
+Reviewed by TornadoNate a year ago

 I am a licensed professional counselor in private practice and experienced psychedelics user who recently attended a 7 day retreat with Mycomeditations in Treasure Beach.
 Our group was mostly composed of therapists, and we did quite a bit of background research on MM prior to committing to doing the retreat with them.
 We were aware that the concept of a psilocybin retreat center is relatively new and untested, so while we were suspected that the experience might be rough, there were definitely some issues that we were concerned about and planned to keep a sharp eye out for.
 Namely, safety and careful treatment of guests were top concerns.